Domaine Rolet - Arbois Vin de Paille 2015 (37,5 cl)

 About the estate:

 It is one of the largest estates in the Jura, with 65 hectares of vineyards spread across the Arbois, Côtes du Jura, and L’Étoile appellations.
-The range, which includes numerous cuvées of all types of wines (ouillés, sous voile, crémants, macvin, paille, and jaune), with a majority of whites, was considered comprehensive but uneven, with some real Gems the older vintages.
+The range, which includes numerous cuvées of all types of wine (ouillés, sous voile, crémants, macvin, paille, and jaune), with a majority of whites, was considered comprehensive but uneven, with some fine Gems older vintages.
 The wines have regained a certain consistency in quality.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France